Lorna Byrne: Charitable work

 In 2015, Byrne established the Lorna Byrne Children's Foundation, which supports the work of charities helping children in need.
 Funds the Foundation raises are currently split between UNICEF Ireland, which is supporting children affected by the Syrian Civil War; APA — A Partnership with Africa, which supports the self-empowerment of women and children in Ethiopia and Tanzania; and in Limerick, Narrative 4, which uses the power of storytelling to grow empathy in children and help them improve their lives and communities, and the Children's Grief Centre, which supports children experiencing loss by bereavement of parental separation.
 From 2015 until 2017, Blue Box Creative Learning Centre, which provides art therapy was funded.
 Money is raised through public donations and speaking events.

 Lorna Byrne and a group of friends, guided by the angels and shared values, have established a non-profit organisation named The Seraph Foundation.
-The mission of The Seraph Foundation is to create a Sanctuary for people from around the world, of all backgrounds and beliefs to come together, promote religious & social tolerance, inspire hope, encourage mindfulness & wellbeing while developing spiritually, guided by the teachings of Lorna Byrne and the Angels.
+The Seraph Foundation has established a retreat facility, called Sanctuary, at Kilfane Demesne, which includes Kilfane House, in Thomastown, Co.
+Kilkenny.
+Since 2023, retreats for the general public, led by Byrne, are regularly being offered at Sanctuary.
+The object of the Seraph Foundation is for people from around the world, of all backgrounds and beliefs to come together, promote religious & social tolerance, inspire hope, encourage mindfulness & wellbeing while developing spiritually, guided by the teachings of Lorna Byrne and the Angels.